-Although simply reviewing the highlights in each lesson may give some kids enough to write about on their Discovery Pack pages, outside resources (like a book, website, or atlas) give greater detail and may allow older kids to look at topics that the little ones skip, such as government, politics, wars, civil unrest, and the like.
+Although simply reviewing the highlights in each lesson will give kids enough to write about on their Discovery Pack pages, outside resources (like a book, website, or atlas) give greater detail and may allow older kids to look at topics that the little ones skip, such as government, politics, war, and history.

 What outside resources can you use?

-One option is to require students to purchase DK’s Geography of the World.
-This atlas lists the countries grouped by the continents, similar to what Let’s Go Geography does.
+An atlas is a very good option.
+Our preferred atlas is DK’s Geography of the World.
+This atlas lists countries grouped by their continents, similar to what Let’s Go Geography does.

 A second option is to use the website link in the curriculum, or another approved website, to investigate further.